Nivalyx/osu-wiki/wiki/People/Beatmap_Nominators/id.md

 ### Beatmap Nominator percobaan

 Beatmap Nominator percobaan adalah para anggota Beatmap Nominator yang masih baru dan masih perlu dipantau lebih dekat.
 Tugas utama mereka adalah untuk memahami dasar-dasar seorang Beatmap Nominator dengan cara hanya menominasikan beatmap dalam proses ranking tanpa ada kewajiban lainnya.
-Dalam menominasikan beatmap, setidaknya satu orang nominator penuh
+Dalam menominasikan beatmap, setidaknya satu orang nominator penuh harus terlibat dalam proses ranking untuk masing-masing mode permainannya, dan oleh karenanya, anggota Beatmap Nominator percobaan tidak bisa memberikan nominasi terakhir kepada beatmap yang

 Probation is used to monitor new Beatmap Nominators more closely.
 The main role for probationary Beatmap Nominators is to establish a foundation as a Beatmap Nominator through exclusively promoting beatmaps in the ranking process.
 At least one full nominator must be involved in the ranking process for each game mode of a beatmap, so probationary members cannot give the final nomination to a beatmap which has only received nominations from other probationary members for their game mode.

-Para anggota Beatmap Nominator percobaan diharuskan untuk menominasikan setidaknya **3** beatmap yang berhasil Ranked.
+Para anggota Beatmap Nominator percobaan diharuskan untuk memiliki setidaknya **3** nominasi yang berhasil mencapai Ranked.
+Beatmap-beatmap ini kemudian akan [dievaluasi](/wiki/People/Nomination_Assessment_Team/Evaluations) setelah satu bulan

 Probationary Beatmap Nominators are required to have at least **3** nominated beatmaps that were ranked.
 They are [evaluated](/wiki/People/Nomination_Assessment_Team/Evaluations) after one month, and the evaluation may happen early if they have **6** ranked nominations early in the month.